couchbaselabs/docs-ng/content/couchbase-sdk-c-2.4/getting-started.markdown

 ## Hello C Couchbase

-The C client library is a callback oriented client which allows you to write high performance non-blocking programs.
+The C client library is a callback-oriented client that allows you to write high-performance, non-blocking programs.

 To make use of the library, you